 Garramilla Boulevard will provide a new entry point to Darwin’s CBD.
-This project will also complete the duplication of Tiger Brennan Drive from Dinah Beach Road to McMinn Street.
+The project will also complete the duplication of Tiger Brennan Drive, from Dinah Beach Road to McMinn Street.
 This is a landmark project that will help unlock the potential of the city’s eastern end.

-The new road will connect Tiger Brennan Drive directly with Cavenagh Street to more evenly distribute traffic throughout the CBD streets.
-The Boulevard will have a tropical, inner city urban feel and support economic development in Darwin CBD.
+The Boulevard will have a tropical, inner city feel and support development in Darwin CBD.

-Garramilla Boulevard was previously known as Barneson Boulevard and was renamed by the Northern Territory Government to its Larrakia name Garramilla.
+Garramilla Boulevard formerly known as Barneson Boulevard.
+The Northern Territory Government renamed the Boulevard to its Larrakia name Garramilla.

-Larrakia Development Corporation advised the word Garramilla has a special significance for Larrakia people on Larrakia country.
+Larrakia Development Corporation advised the word Garramilla has a significance for Larrakia people.
 The word refers to the white stone that appears in the cliff-faces around Darwin Harbour.